-To clarify, soluble fiber is not the form of fiber found in vegetables.
-This fiber is insoluble fiber, meaning that it does not swell with water.
+Insoluble fiber on the other hand does not swell with water.
 Celery strings and kale stalks are good visuals.
-While eating vegetables is supremely important for vitamin and mineral content, this form of fiber is less influential on fasting blood glucose levels than its soluble counterpart.
+This form of fiber is less influential on fasting blood glucose levels than its soluble counterpart.
 One specific form of soluble fiber is shown to be the most effect called beta-glucan.
 Beta-glucan is found in the largest amount in oatmeal, barley, and psyllium husk supplement.
 There is an overwhelming amount of research supporting the benefits of soluble fiber, and particularly beta-glucan, on the improvement of fasting blood glucose levels and development of type 2 diabetes.2,3,4

 So what's the moral of the story?
 Start your mornings off with a bowl of oatmeal each morning in your younger years (or tomorrow) to avoid disaster (diabetes) down the line.

 Some other blog posts we think you'll love: